djtulan/nunchuk64/supported_controllers/README.md

 An extra function is SPACE, which triggers FIRE on controller port 1.
 This is very handy because you can use it to press the space bar.
-For SECOND FIRE / THIRD FIRE C64s analog paddle input X,Y ist used, similar the Cheetah Annihilator Joystick.
+For SECOND FIRE / THIRD FIRE C64s analog paddle input X,Y are used, similar the Cheetah Annihilator Joystick.
 See https://www.c64-wiki.de/wiki/Joystick#Weitere_Feuerkn.C3.B6pfe

 ## NES Classic Mini Clone